Wondering if you're eligible for summer financial aid?

 Special Summer Programs

-1. I have been accepted to the Summer Bridge Program.
+I have been accepted to the Summer Bridge Program.
 How do I apply for financial aid?

 As a Summer Bridge participant, your financial aid application process is identical to that of a newly admitted freshman.
 Simply follow the steps below.

-Complete both the 2016-17 and 2017-18 Free Application for Federal Student Aid (FAFSA) no later than May 1, 2017, and include UC Berkeley's federal school code (001312) on both applications.
-Dream Act students should complete both the 2016-17 and 2017-18 California Dream Act Application no later than May 1, 2017 and include UC Berkeley's federal school code (001312) on both applications.
+Complete both the 2019-20 and 2020-21 Free Application for Federal Student Aid (FAFSA) no later than June 1, 2020, and include UC Berkeley's federal school code (001312) on both applications.
+Dream Act students should complete both the 2019-20 and 2020-21 California Dream Act Application no later than June 1, 2020 and include UC Berkeley's federal school code (001312) on both applications.

 Follow all instructions provided by the Summer Bridge staff.
 Check with the Summer Bridge staff for summer program related questions.

-2. Can I attend two different colleges or universities this summer and still receive financial aid?
+Can I attend two different colleges or universities this summer and still receive financial aid?